bluenote-1577/sylph/README.md

 1. **Accurate ANI queries for genomes of down to 0.1x coverage**: for bacterial species-level ANI queries (> 95%), sylph can give accurate ANI estimates down to 0.1x coverage.

 2. **Ultrafast, multithreaded runtimes**: speed is on the scale of Mash or sourmash, but indexing is faster and querying is multithreaded.
 Entire databases of > 100,000 genomes can be queried against even high-depth samples shotgun samples in **seconds**.

+4. **(TESTING IN PROGRESS) Fast taxonomic classification**: sylph can be turned into a true taxonomic classifier (with relative abundances) with the `--pseudotax` option.

 ##  Install (current version v0.2.0)